Meet the A1, Sony's first 4K OLED TV

-After months of speculation, Sony has confirmed it will be joining the OLED TV game.
+Sony has confirmed it will be joining the OLED TV game, ending months of speculation.

-At CES 2017, Sony unveiled its first Bravia 4K OLED TV, dubbed the A1E series in the US and A1 in the UK.
+Sony unveiled its first Bravia 4K OLED TV, dubbed the A1E series in the US and A1 in the UK, at CES 2017.

-This technically isn't Sony's first OLED TV - in 2011, the company released a 11-inch model that cost around £3000.
-It's taken some time but the company is finally pushing this technology for big screens.
+This technically isn't Sony's first OLED TV, the company released a 11-inch model that cost around £3000 in 2011.
 Sony won't confirm whether the OLED panel is manufactured by LG, but given LG is the only company pumping money into OLED at the moment, that is a safe assumption.

-Sony also wouldn't be drawn into confirming the set's peak brightness, but assuming this is one of LG's latest and best, we're looking at a maximum of around 800 nits.
+Sony also wouldn't be drawn into confirming the set's peak brightness, but assuming this is one of LG's latest, we're looking at a maximum of around 800 nits.

-The TV will come in 55, 65 and 77 inches, and will feature the same X1 Extreme processor found in the excellent Sony KD-65ZD9BU.
+The TV will come in 55, 65 and 77-inch versions, and will feature the same X1 Extreme processor found in the excellent Sony KD-65ZD9BU.

 Related: All the latest news from CES 2017 in Las Vegas